kokkos/kokkos-core-wiki/ProgrammingGuide/BUILD.md

 # Installing and Using Kokkos

 ## Kokkos Philosophy
-Kokkos provides a modern CMake style build system.
+Kokkos provides a CMake style build system.
 As C++ continues to develop for C++20 and beyond, CMake is likely to provide the most robust support for C++.
 Applications heavily leveraging Kokkos are strongly encouraged to use a CMake build system.

-You can either use Kokkos as an installed package (encouraged) or use Kokkos in-tree in your project.
+You can either use Kokkos as an installed package (encouraged) or use Kokkos in-tree included in your project.

-Modern CMake is exceedingly simple at a high-level (with the devil in the details).
+**Using Kokkos installed Package**
-Once Kokkos is installed In your `CMakeLists.txt` simply use:
+With the Kokkos package installed, you build and link with the Kokkos library using CMake by adding the following to you your `CMakeLists.txt`:
 ````
 find_package(Kokkos REQUIRED)
 ````